nielsvm/acquia_purge/README.txt

 ║                          ║       ║ into your logs and thus reduce queries    ║
 ║                          ║       ║ or disk writes (for log files).           ║
 ║                          ║       ║ $conf['acquia_purge_log_success'] = FALSE;║
 ║                          ║       ║                                           ║
+║ acquia_purge_memcache    ║ FALSE ║ EXPERIMENTAL support for letting Acquia   ║
+║                          ║       ║ Purge store its state data in Memcached,  ║
+║                          ║       ║ if your site uses it for caching.
+This    ║
+║                          ║       ║ prevents I/O activity for every request or║
+║                          ║       ║ Drush command that involves any calls to  ║
+║                          ║       ║ our API's.
+This might become the default  ║
+║                          ║       ║ in the future if it works well!           ║
+║                          ║       ║ $conf['acquia_purge_memcache'] = TRUE;    ║
+║                          ║       ║                                           ║
 ╚══════════════════════════╩═══════╩═══════════════════════════════════════════╝